pydio/pydio-doc-admin-guide/4_access_control_and_security/0_roles_inheritance.md

 The role abstraction is used by the system when you define authorizations and policies.
 A role is composed of a set of the following :

-- _Access Control List_: this will attach a permission for this role to access any Node of the global tree (either via a Workspace or a Cell and their root nodes, or directly applied on specific files or folders).
-This permission can either be fixed (Read, Write) or dynamically computed at runtime by a Security Policy (see [Security Policies](/en/docs/cells/v1/security-policies) section.)
+- **Access Control List**: this will attach a permission for this role to access any Node of the global tree (either via a Workspace or a Cell and their root nodes, or directly applied on specific files or folders).
+This permission can either be fixed (Read, Write) or dynamically computed at runtime by a Security Policy (see [Security Policies section](/en/docs/cells/v1/security-policies) ).
-- _Actions_: enables or disables available actions in the GUI
+- **Actions**: enables or disables available actions in the GUI
-- _Parameters_: override the global values of a parameter
+- **Parameters**: override the global values of a parameter

 Roles can be created manually by an Administrator, and then applied to any users.
 Roles are also used under the hood to define users Teams.